Skip to main content

 DON’T UNDERESTIMATE EXTRAS.

 Room inside your bag is prime real estate, but don’t discount what you can stash elsewhere.
 Carabiner clips can be super handy.
 “I’m a big fan of carabiners for smaller items,” Wilson says.
 She keeps two on her backpack at all times and will often use one to hold over-the-ear headphones and other bulky items.
-Another trick: Keep Emergen-C Immune+ packets accessible by strapping them to a reusable water bottle with a hair tie.
-Not only do you get an extra hair tie out of it, but the immune support from vitamins C and D, as well as zinc, also help support your health on the road.
+Another trick: Keep Emergen-C Immune+ with Triple Action packets accessible by strapping them to a reusable water bottle with a hair tie.
+Not only do you get an extra hair tie out of it, but you can help support your immune system with vitamin C, vitamin D and zinc.*

 BE STRATEGIC WHEN YOU PACK.